Royal Patriarchal Music Seminary of Lisbon: King returns to unrest

-In response, João VI was forced to return from Brazil, leaving his son and heir-apparent Pedro first as regent and then as its first emperor following the declaration of Brazil's independence from Portugal on 7 September 1822.
+In response, John VI was forced to return from Brazil, leaving his son and heir-apparent Peter first as regent and then as its first emperor following the declaration of Brazil's independence from Portugal on 7 September 1822.

 But even before his arrival in Lisbon in 1821, new electoral laws had been introduced the previous year and the country's first election held in December 1820 had led to the establishment of the 110-member Cortes Gerais e Extraordinárias da Nação Portuguesa (General Extraordinary and Constituent Cortes of the Portuguese Nation).
 The Constitution which was completed in 1822 introduced many changes including the replacement of the old absolutist monarchical structure with a constitutional monarchy, the curtailing of the power previously held by the aristocracy and the church, and a reconstruction of the country's economy.
 The king decided to live within the Constitution, at least for the time being as future events revealed.

 It quickly emerged, though, that the king's presence in Portugal had done nothing to assuage the debate, and the liberal constitutionalists and absolutist monarchists remained at loggerheads about how they wanted the country to be ruled.
 Even within the royal household, the king's position was eroded by having a wife and queen, Carlota Joaquina who conspired to have him abdicate, and their second surviving son, Miguel (Michael) whom she supported in his pro-absolutist campaign.
 Twice, Miguel rose against his father, the second time resulting in the king sending him into exile.
 As if not enough, the king also abolished the Constitution and dissolved the Cortes, re-establishing the monarchy's former absolute power.